Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

 And just before she convened that group last week, Putin “tested” his sea-based hypersonic missile system.

-Both of these missile tests were shots fired across Biden’s bow, in China’s case a warning not to interfere if it annexes Taiwan, and in Russia’s case a warning not to interfere if it annexes Ukraine.
+Both of these missile tests were shots fired across Biden’s bow, in China’s case a warning not to interfere if it annexes Taiwan, and in Russia’s case a warning not to interfere when it annexes Ukraine, Belarus and other bordering FSRs.
 There are questions about U.S. capabilities to defend against such weapons, but I doubt those questions take into account classified capabilities.

 So what else can Biden do now?
 No doubt one of his brilliant national security strategists is considering bribing Putin to stand down, as Obama and Biden did with Iran in 2016.
 Recall that they loaded up a 747 freight liner with $400 million in palleted cash as part of their $1.7 billion nuclear appeasement (read: “empowerment”) deal.